victoratsuta/react-photo-feed/README.md

 # react-photo-feed
-Public photos feed from Flickr, Yandex
+Photo gallery, example with public photos feed from Flickr, Yandex

-Simple example with responsive image grid, columns customizing, one-column view with description, fullscreen preview with one click.
+Simple example of photo gallery with responsive image grid, columns customizing, one-column view with description, fullscreen preview with one click.
 Pure CSS for that.